supertree-toolkit/stk/doc/tutorial.rst

 There are other basic *housekeeping* tasks that can be useful at this point too.
 First, standardising the source names using :menuselection:`STK Functions->Standardise source names` to ensure each source has a unique name.
-Second, cleaning the data using :menuselection:`STK->Clean data` to remove all uninformative trees and remove paraphyletic taxa where only one possible combination exists.
+Second, cleaning the data using :menuselection:`STK->Clean data` to remove all uninformative trees and remove polyphyletic taxa where only one possible combination exists.

 The above tasks will not alter the tutorial data, so it's safe to save the file again.
 Normally you